jcc117/OcarinaProgrammingLanguage/ProgrammersGuide.md

 	var y = 5.55; # y is a decimal
-	var arr = create string[100]; # arr is an array o strings var illegal; # this is illegal and will cause an error
+	var arr = create string[100]; # arr is an array o strings var illegal; # this is illegal and will cause an error var another_illegal = nil;	# illegal - cannot distinguish type from nil var third_illegal = null;	# nil an null are the same thing in Ocarina

 Var declarations do not just have to be literals.
 They can be evaluated from expressions, which will be covered in the 'Expressions' section.